 - Update your local address within 10 days of moving.
 Keep your address current with the University and the US Citizenship and Immigration Services by notifying the Office of International Student Affairs of any changes.
 You are required to use a physical residential address and not a PO Box.

+- Passport Renewal.
 Six months before your passport expires, contact your home country embassy or consulate to begin the renewal process.

 - Discuss transfer plans with the Office of International Student Affairs.
 If you plan to transfer to another school, the Office of International Student Affairs will need to complete the immigration transfer procedure.